Overview

 Machine Learning or AI-based anomaly Detection: Prometheus supports basic alerting and aggregation, but other tools will offer more advanced analytics capabilities.

 High Cardinality Metrics: If your monitoring requirements involve a very high number of unique metric dimensions or labels (known as high cardinality), Prometheus may struggle to handle the volume efficiently.
-In such cases, other solutions like Thanos or Cortex, which are designed for handling high cardinality data, might be more appropriate.
+In such cases, other solutions like or , which are designed for handling high cardinality data, might be more appropriate.